NREL/EnergyPlus/doc/src/docs/EngineeringReference/13e-EncyclopaedicRefs.md

 allow for controlling the temperature of the water (or a different fluid defined for the plant) that is returning back to the plant supply equipment.
 In a typical chilled water loop configuration, this is essentially controlling the temperature of the water entering the chiller.
 In a typical hot water loop configuration, this is essentially controlling the temperature of the water entering the boiler.

+The target return temperature can be specified by:

+* providing a constant value to use throughout the simulation, or

+* scheduling the value to vary through the simulation (which then allows custom EMS overriding of the scheduled value), or

+* using a separate setpoint manager to set the setpoint on the return node itself, which is then retrieved by this reset manager.

 #### Operation

 The setpoint senses conditions on two named nodes, which should correspond to a central plant's supply side inlet and outlet nodes, the return and supply nodes, respectively.
 The temperature and flow rate information is used in a series of calculations in order to determine a setpoint to specify on the supply outlet node which will in turn provide the target desired return temperature on the supply inlet node.
 The calculations are summarized for a chilled water loop here: